 Font and Colors

-The developers chose Linotext font for the emblem, which Morris Fuller Benton designed.
+The developers chose the Linotext font for the emblem, which Morris Fuller Benton designed.
 The logo’s color scheme is restrained and gray-based, dominated by ash, metallic, graphite, pewter, platinum, and zirconium.
 The first version also features purple, orange, yellow, and red colors.